fy1231/fy.github.io/_posts/md2.md

 To avoid triggering an ordered list by accident, you can backslash-escape the period.

-### Code Blocks
+### Code Blocks 代码块
 Pre-formatted code blocks are used for writing about programming or markup source code.
 Rather than forming normal paragraphs, the lines of a code block are interpreted literally.
 Markdown wraps a code block in both `<pre>` and `<code>` tags.

 To produce a code block in Markdown, simply indent every line of the block by at least 4 spaces or 1 tab.
-For example, given this input:

-    This is a normal paragraph:

-        This is a code block.
+One level of indentation -- 4 spaces or 1 tab -- is removed from each line of the code block.

+A code block continues until it reaches a line that is not indented (or the end of the article).

+Within a code block, ampersands (`&`) and angle brackets (`<` and `>`) are automatically converted into HTML entities.
+This makes it very easy to include example HTML source code using Markdown -- just paste it and indent it, and Markdown will handle the hassle of encoding the ampersands and angle brackets.
+For example, this:

 Markdown will generate: